What Is Microsoft 365 GCC High? A Complete Guide for Defense Contractors

 Building a strong infrastructure to protect CUI and other government data

-Microsoft 365 GCC High is one of the most secure and compliant environments available to defense contractors and organizations in the DIB, but managing compliance across a federal tech stack still requires significant effort.
-From DFARS to CMMC, the path to certification involves continuous monitoring, rigorous documentation, and a strong internal security posture.
+Microsoft 365 GCC High is one of the most secure and compliant environments available to organizations in the DIB, but managing compliance across a federal tech stack still requires significant effort.
+The path to CMMC certification involves a significant readiness effort and ongoing management, including continuous monitoring, rigorous documentation, and a strong internal security posture.

-With Secureframe, you get more than just software.
+With Secureframe, you get more than just an automation tool.
 You get a partner that helps you operationalize cybersecurity, reduce assessment preparation time by up to 70%, and stay aligned with evolving federal requirements.

 Ready to see how Secureframe and GCC High work better together?
 Schedule a demo to learn how we can help you move faster and stay secure.